 You will see them; they are not microscopic and they are not invisible, contrary to what has been said out there in the public and on our airways.

 They leave behind spots that are brown, dried digested blood... your blood.
 With these spots on the wall, it can look like mildew growing out of control; but once you start cleaning you will find that when moisture comes in contact with it, the spots will streak the wall.

 They can travel away from your bed to hide behind pictures on the wall.
 If you move the picture you will find them outlining the frame on the wall.

-They also can hide amongst other furniture in the room in cracks and crevices.
+They also can hide among other furniture in the room in cracks and crevices.
 You can put climb up devices under the legs of furniture to help prevent them from infesting those items.

 Quick attention to the problem will aid in faster reduction.
 It is helpful to store non-essential items in another location until bud bugs have been treated.
 Daily vacuuming the areas you find evidence will be a good measure to take.
 Remember when done vacuuming, put the bag into a plastic bag sealing it tight and discard immediately.

 If not done, they will just come marching back out and into your home.
 When cleaning up, wipe off dead bugs, blood stains, eggs and droppings with hot soapy water.
 Bedding needs to be laundered on the hottest setting and dried on hot for 20 minutes.
 The high heat is necessary to kill the bed bugs.

 As for mattresses and box springs, you can scrub the seams dislodging the bugs and eggs, and then vacuum.
 A zippered mattress cover would aid in preventing re-infestation.
 If the infestation is extreme, replacement of the mattress and box spring would be in order; but only AFTER the infestation has been reduced or otherwise your new mattress will be readily infested too.